jf26028/Jeff/README.md

         }
     }

+Call initialise from the Global.asax.cs:

+    public class Global : HttpApplication
+    {
+        protected void Application_Start(object sender, EventArgs e)
+        {
+            JeffApp.Initialise();
+        }
+    }

+And that's it.
+Run the app and hit '/hello'.
+Look in the Example folder for more of what Jeff can do.

 ## What's with the name?
 People tend to name these Sinatra clones after [Rat Pack](http://en.wikipedia.org/wiki/Rat_Pack) members, but I wanted to be different, so called it the first name that came into my head.